zachpino/digidev-f19/week04/python-gpio.md

 ##### Digital Control

 If we wanted to blink and LED on and off, we could run the following code.
 Look closely at the comments for more information.
-Not the `while True :` loop which continues running this code until you press `control + c` on your keyboards.
+Note the `while True :` loop which continues running this code until you press `control + c` on your keyboards.

 ```python
 # import modules